Interaction Evolved-Learned Cooperation

 Selection can act on:

-This leads to cooperation-friendly phenotypes rather than fixed cooperative strategies.
+This leads to cooperation-friendly learning phenotypes rather than fixed cooperative strategies.

 Testable Predictions